IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-adding.md

 <!-- ComponentStart: Grid, HierarchicalGrid -->

 The {ProductName} Row Adding feature in {Platform} {ComponentTitle} enables users to input and submit new data records without navigating to a separate form or page.
-With the `{ComponentTitle}`, users can manipulate data through inline row adding and a powerful API for CRUD operations.
+With the `{ComponentName}`, users can manipulate data through inline row adding and a powerful API for CRUD operations.
 Add an `ActionStrip` component with editing actions enabled in the grid's template.
 After that hover a row and use the provided button.
 Finally press <kbd>ALT</kbd> + <kbd>+</kbd> to spawn the row adding UI.

 <!-- ComponentEnd: Grid, HierarchicalGrid -->